loopdash/loopdash/src/glossary/sidebar.md

 title: Sidebar - Loopdash
 h1: Sidebar
 h2: What does it mean?
-summary: Sidebar is a customizable section in the WordPress theme that allows users to add widgets and content to the side of their website pages.
+description: Sidebar is a customizable section in the WordPress theme that allows users to add widgets and content to the side of their website pages.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly